ChainSafe/lodestar/packages/lodestar-utils/README.md

 > This package is part of [ChainSafe's Lodestar](https://lodestar.chainsafe.io) project

-A suite of various utility functions/classes that are used across the various `lodestar-*` monorepo packages.
+A suite of various utility functions/classes that don't depend on lodestar packages and are used across the various `lodestar-*` monorepo packages.

 ## License